 Evaluate your answers: A – 10, B – 5, C – 1.

 67-100.
-Grandparents hold firm to their principles, actively helping to raise their grandchildren.
+Grandparents hold firm to their principles and actively help raise their grandchildren.

 33-66.
-Older family members make concessions, and disobedience causes them hurt and irritation.
-It’s essential to stick to the chosen parenting model, as contradictions can have detrimental effects on children.
+Older family members make concessions; disobedience can hurt and irritate them.
+Stick to a chosen parenting model, because contradictions between caregivers can harm children.